π Solution for Exercise M1.05

 OneHotEncoder

-: will always do something meaningful, but can be unnecessary slow with trees.OrdinalEncoder
+: always does something meaningful, but can be unnecessary slow with trees.OrdinalEncoder

 : can be detrimental for linear models unless your category has a meaningful order and you make sure thatOrdinalEncoder